-When I did my tour of the Balkans I couldn’t find an operator who covered all the ex-Yugoslav countries as well as Albania, so I reluctantly settled for missing that country out.
+When I did my tour of the Balkans I couldn’t find an operator who covered all the ex-Yugoslav countries, as well as Albania, so I reluctantly settled for missing Albania out.
 Tantalisingly, we skirted all along the border.
 Two women on my tour had already been there for a long weekend.
 They assured me quite firmly that I hadn’t missed anything.
 In fact the word ‘dump’ was injected into the conversation several times.

-Nevertheless, what was once the most secretive country in Europe has remained a white spot on my map for too long and I feel I need to see for myself if they were just unlucky.
+Nevertheless, Albania has remained a white spot on my map for too long and I feel I need to see for myself if they were just unlucky.
 Maybe I’m not going to be very lucky either.
 When I booked I had no idea that an election was imminent.
 The FCO say this:

 Summary – the political atmosphere is likely to remain changeable as the country approaches national elections on 25 June 2017; monitor local and international media, take extra care and avoid all political rallies and demonstrations; don’t attempt to cross any roadblocks set up by protesters as this might provoke a violent reaction

 Getting to Albania - Too Many Babies

 I won’t be forcing my way through any roadblocks then.
 The flight to Tirana is a contender for noisiest plane I have ever been on.
 Every row seems to contain a baby and I swear they are squalling in harmony.
 The performance lasts the whole three hours.
 The main international airport is named after Mother Teresa, who is claimed as Albanian, even though she was born in what is now Macedonia.
 I’m met by a really friendly driver, Ergi, who tells me that most of the flights are very noisy and all his passengers complain.
 He says ‘The Albanians have a lot of babies’.